sajid-hasan01/unitree-g1-rl-il-walking/README.md

 - walk forward,
 - maintain balance,
 - recover from external pushes,
-- use imitation learning from AMASS-retargeted G1 walking data,
+- use imitation learning from OpenHE & AMASS-retargeted G1 walking data,
 - use reinforcement learning for dynamic stability and push recovery.

 ## Method